ticdat/ticdat/README.md

 Alternately, `TicDat` data objects can be frozen.
 This facilitates good software development by insuring that code that is supposed to read from a data set without editing it behaves properly.

+Finally, the “dict-of-dicts” representation of a table can be eschewed entirely in favor of `pandas.DataFrame`.
+In this case,`ticdat` can be used as a shim library that facilitates schema level definitions and query abstraction for `pandas` developers.

 Although `ticdat` was specifically designed with Mixed Integer Programming data sets in mind, it can be used for rapidly developing a wide variety of mathematical engines.
 It facilitates creating one definition of your input data schema and one solve module, and reusing this same code, unchanged, on data from different